 Chains can be installed and removed in a matter of minutes.
 It may take a bit longer the first couple of times, but it’s a relatively fast and easy procedure when you get the hang of it.

-With studs, this takes a much longer time, no matter how much you practice.
+With studs, this takes much longer, no matter how much you practice.

-Studs are made for ice only and will wear down if you use them on harder surfaces.
+Studs are made for ice only and wear down if used on harder surfaces.

 This is not ideal for ATVs that are often used on a wide variety of surfaces.
 Not many ATV owners will ride exclusively on ice.

-Chains can be used on snow, ice, slush, gravel, and even on hard surfaces if you ride slow.
+If you ride slowly, chains can be used on snow, ice, slush, gravel, and even on hard surfaces.

 Winner: Chains